codyzu/webdev-site/m5/part3-functions.md

 #### Question 2: What is the content type of the response?
 (Hint: use the inspector)

 #### Bonus 1: See [pug renderFile](https://pugjs.org/api/reference.html#pugrenderfilepath-options-callback) for how you might use pug to render a complete HTML template.

+#### Bonus 2: The `onRequest` function handler can also be passed an express app object.
+This allows us to to serve multiple routes from the same function.
+Serve a request app from a new function that serves multiple routes.

 ## Why Functions?